 Coach Koehr’s selections for those who are “eligible” to be Team Captains are announced at the season-end Awards Banquet.
 At that time, in front of the entire team, Coach Koehr discusses what is expected from a Team Captain and asks them to commit in the form of an e-mail to doing their best to meet those expectations.
 With that written commitment, those selected to be eligible actually become appointed as Team Captains for the next season.

 Below are some questions that Coach Koehr asks the team to think about when deciding who they think would be a great captain.
 He adapted these questions from the thoughts of Coach Lowell, and they are a great description of what Coach Koehr is looking for.
-After carefully considering the questions he poses, every member of the team is asked participate in an on-line survey.
+After carefully considering the questions he poses, every member of the team is asked to participate in an on-line survey.

 The survey is not a vote.
 It is simply one input that Coach Koehr uses to make the decision on who will help him lead the team.

-Normally, Coach considers both Juniors and Seniors, but if the team feels that an underclassman would make a great captain, he will certainly consider that person.
+Normally, Coach considers both rising Juniors and Seniors, but if the team feels that an underclassman would make a great captain, he will certainly consider that person.

 Expectations of a Team Captain